Dimitris-Klis/TimeyCells/README.md

 You can create events, event types, cells which span across multiple rows and swap rows and columns.
 You can even change the colors of the application to one of the predefined palettes or make your own color palette!
 You can specify the length or the start time of a specific lesson or event.
 Finally,  you can temporarily overwrite the event that will occur on a specific day of the week!
 You're also informed of the current event that is taking place and how much time is left for the next event to occur.
 <br/><br/>
 ## Events, Event Types:
-In order to create events and event types, you need to swap to the 'Edit Events' tab:<br/>
+In order to create events and event types, you need to swap to the `Edit Events` tab:<br/>
 ![01  Burger menu - create event type (with transition)](https://github.com/user-attachments/assets/6b38371b-b96c-4b45-a96b-239f1610bc73)
 <br/><br/>
 ### Creating Event Types: